Euro zone, Greece face off as markets take fright

 A senior finance ministry official in Athens told reporters that restructuring the debt and lowering the targeted primary budget surplus, before debt service payments, were among Greece's non-negotiable "red lines" for any EU negotiation.

-German Finance Minister Wolfgang Schaeuble said if Athens wanted a bridging deal, it would need an internationally supervised reform program.
+German Finance Minister Wolfgang Schaeuble said if Athens wanted a bridging deal, it would need an internationally supervised reform programme.

-"Without a program, things will be tough for Greece.
-I wouldn't know how financial markets will handle it without a program -- but maybe he knows better," Schaeuble told reporters at a G20 meeting in Istanbul, referring to Tsipras.
+"Without a programme, things will be tough for Greece.
+I wouldn't know how financial markets will handle it without a programme - but maybe he knows better," Schaueble told reporters at a G20 finance ministers' meeting in Istanbul.

 In a sign of mounting international concern, British Prime Minister David Cameron held a special meeting with finance ministry and Bank of England officials to plan for a possible Greek exit from the euro zone, a Treasury source said.